 Because T-passes are purchased through MIT, your payment for T-passes must be made as a salary deduction.
 You cannot receive cash reimbursement for a T-pass purchase you make on your own.

-If for any reason the payroll department is unable to deduct the fee from your paycheck, you will have to pay by credit card or check (made out to MIT) when you pick up the pass.
+If for any reason the payroll department is unable to deduct the fee from your paycheck, you will have to pay by credit card when you pick up the pass.
 If payroll is also unable to deduct the fee from your paycheck the next time it is due, and if the problem cannot be rectified, your T-pass account will be terminated.

 To make any changes to your T-pass account, visit the Atlas website.
 T-pass accounts can be suspended for up to three months.

 |Zone||Regular Price||Subsidized Price|